 Wolfgang Amadeus Mozart’s Symphony No. 8 in D major (K. 48).
 The work is dated December 13, 1768 (the composer was 12 years old).
-It was written in Vienna, at a time when the family were already due to have returned home to Salzburg.
+It was written in Vienna, at a time when the family was already due to have returned home to Salzburg.

 - Allegro, 3/4 The first movement begins with downward leaps on the violins and follows with scale figures.
 These sets of figures alternate between strings and winds.